Lego DC Super Hero Girls

-Lego DC Super Hero Girls was a Lego theme based on the DC Super Hero Girls franchise.
+(stylized as LEGO DC Super Hero Girls) is a discontinued Lego theme based on the DC Super Hero Girls web series.
 It is licensed from DC Comics and Warner Bros.
 Animation.
 The theme was first introduced in November 2016.
 The toy line was accompanied by several shorts, a television special and films based on Lego DC Super Hero Girls.
 The Lego DC Super Hero Girls theme was discontinued by the end of 2018.

 Overview

-Lego DC Super Hero Girls was based on the DC Super Hero Girls franchise.
+Lego DC Super Hero Girls was based on the DC Super Hero Girls series.
 The product line focuses on the DC Super Hero Girls characters from Super Hero High School.
 At Super Hero High School, well-known DC heroes attend challenging classes and deal with all the awkwardness of growing up with the added stress of having unique superpowers.
-Lego DC Super Hero Girls aimed to recreate the main characters in Lego form, including Wonder Woman, Supergirl, Batgirl, Bumblebee, Harley Quinn and Poison Ivy.
+Lego DC Super Hero Girls aimed to recreate the main characters in Lego form, including Wonder Woman, Supergirl, Batgirl, Bumblebee, Harley Quinn, and Poison Ivy.